 Facturas are usually bite-sized so you buy them by the weight rather than by the number, like you may with medialunas.

 Panqueques are the Argentinian version of a pancake or crepe.
-They are a cross between a thicker American pancake and a French crepe and are almost always filled with dulce de leche.
+They are a cross between a thicker American pancake and a French crepe, similar to to crepes found in Japanese food.
+They are almost always filled with dulce de leche.
 You start to see how ever-present the sweet milk paste is….

 Cremona bread is a round wheel-shaped layered bread similar to a millefeuille but unsweetened.
 Each of the pieces of the wheel are usually about two inches high and are broken apart individually and eaten.
 I also got some mini cremonas as bread at a fine dining restaurant in Buenos Aires.